 Deals that seem too good to be true…

-- Heavily Discounted Specials – All companies will advertise specials, but beware of prices that seem way to good to be real.
-I have been called by embarrassed clients who thought they could save a lot of money using one of these deals.
-Only to call me and see if I could fix the mess they left.
+- Heavily Discounted Specials – All companies will advertise specials but beware of prices that seem way to good to be real.
+I have been called by embarrassed clients who thought they could save a lot of money using one of these deals, only to call me and see if I could fix the mess they left.
 Hey who doesn’t like to save money?
 But you don’t save anything when you pay for something that does not do what you expected it to do.
-So beware!
-If they have to offer a steep discount or some cheap room by room price ask yourself “why are they offering it”?
+So beware, if they have to offer a steep discount or some cheap room by room price ask yourself, Why are they offering it?
 Mostly likely because no one would pay their regular price and you will likely get a little bit of cleaning with a whole lot of high pressure sales.

 Carpet types and piles:

 - NEVER go cheap on the underpad.
 A good cushion between your carpet and subfloor not only feels great when you walk on it but goes a long way in helping to extend the life of your carpet.
-This is money well spent.

 - It pays to buy the best you can afford, then borrow a bit more money from family and buy even better quality carpet.
 You really do get what you pay for.
 Recently I had new rug installed in my daughters room, it was more than I expected.
 My wife and I thought about it for a few days and decided it was better to buy a high end rug that will last 20 years as to save 25% and have a rug that will last 10 years and look worn out in 5.
 It just pays and you will enjoy it so much more!